Kukanani/object_recognition_core/doc/source/api/db.rst

 Implementing your own DB type
 -----------------------------

-If you want to create your own DB type, look at the examples from the core like CouchDb or filesystem.
-You just have to inherit from ``ObjectDb``.
+If you want to create your own DB type, look at the examples from the core, like CouchDb or filesystem.
+Your new database must inherit from ``ObjectDb``.